carlamendescms/carlamendescms/README.md

 ### Hi everyone 👋 let me introduce myself:

-:sparkles::information_desk_person::sparkles: I'm Carla Mendes and I'm a woman in Tech.
-I'm an IT professional and I'm a bachelor in Computer Science.
+:sparkles::information_desk_person::sparkles: I'm Carla Mendes and I'm a bachelor in Computer Science.

 :dart: I want to become a Data Scientist and to achieve this goal I'm currently learning SQL, python, statistics, machine learning and cloud computing for data science.